What is Palliative Care?

 What does Palliative Care Include?

-- Home visits from nurses and/or home health aides
+Home care visits from nurses and/or home health care aides

-Community Nursing Services (CNS) skilled staff focus on relieving pain and other troubling symptoms by providing compassionate care to meet emotional, spiritual, and practical needs.
-CNS associates work with you to identify and carry out your goals; symptom relief, counseling, spiritual comfort, or whatever is needed to enhance quality of life.
+CNS skilled staff focus on relieving pain and other troubling symptoms by providing compassionate care to meet emotional, spiritual, and practical needs.
+CNS associates work with you to identify and carry out your goals; symptom relief, counseling, spiritual comfort, or whatever is needed to enhance quality of life during Palliative Care.

 Many private insurance companies offer palliative care benefits.
 Medicare (Part B) offers some palliative care benefits.